openhab/openhab-docs/configuration/migration/index.md

 Please read them carefully and check if you are affected by some of the changes, like the changes to some rules namespaces and the handling of time functions.

-Below you can find some general informations for the technical upgrade process from openHAB 2.
+Below you can find some general information for the technical upgrade process from openHAB 2.
 Please be aware of possible changes needed for your specific environment in case of the breaking changes after upgrading.

 ## Upgrade Process for different installation variants